Help Center/ Cloud Container Engine/ Getting Started/ Deploying an Application in a CCE Cluster Using a Helm Chart

 Create a CCE cluster to provide Kubernetes services.

-Step 3: Create a Node Pool and Nodes in the Cluster
+Step 3: Create a Node Pool and Nodes

-Step 4: Access the Cluster Using Kubectl
+Step 4: Access the Cluster Using kubectl

 Before using Helm charts, access the cluster on a VM using kubectl.